-Forming strong relationships with journalists are a vital component to being a successful Public Relations (PR) professional.
+Forming strong media relationships is a vital component to being a successful Public Relations (PR) professional.
 Most journalists receive hundreds of pitches a day and many get ignored, regardless of how well they’re written.

 Unfortunately, competition for a journalist’s time is fiercer than ever and emails from an unfamiliar source only makes a journalist less likely to read the content.